zepgram/magento2-fast-vm/Readme.md

 ```

 ### Elasticsearch
-Only version 6.0 of Elasticsearch is available.<br>
+Version 7.6.x of Elasticsearch is available for Magento.<br>
+If your Magento version is lower than 2.4 then version 6.x will be installed.<br>
-If you use version 5.0 or simply doesn't want Elasticsearch, you can disable it and fall back to mysql:
+For version lower than 2.4, you can disable it and fall back to mysql:
 ```
 ./bin/magento config:set catalog/search/engine mysql
 ```